budparr/budparr.com/article/_posts/2014-03-14-static-site-generator-landscape.md

 ### So what is the difference between a "Flat File CMS" and a "Static Site Generator"?
 Both flat-file CMSs (or file-based CMSs) and statically generated websites have no database at all.
 That alone is significant.
 All of your site's content is merely a collection of text files.

-This is what a document might look like in a flat-file site:
+This is what a document might look like in a flat-file site (or see [this post as a raw text file](https://raw.github.com/budparr/budparr.github.io/master/article/_posts/2014-03-14-static-site-generator-landscape.md)):

 ~~~
 ---